 Among the websites that have implemented the Doofinder search engine, the conversion has increased between 10% and 20%.

 * This data comes from the performance statistics of customers who have used Doofinder.

-Improve sales with an Advanced Internal Search Engine
+Boost your sales with an Advanced Site Search Engine

 Without an advanced search engine you run the risk that many of your potential customers will leave your website because they were unable to find the product they wanted.

 And keep in mind the following, these users have a conversion potential 4 times higher than other visits to your online store.

 That hurts. 🙁

 But instead of worrying about what you might lose, let’s think about what you might gain.
 Let’s make a case.